10 Things A Former Airbnb Host Wants You To Know

 10. Ask Your Host For Recommendations

 Host are full of information on the local culture, area, and foods.
-Ask them questions or suggestions.
+Go ask them questions or suggestions for things.
 We loved to direct people to our favorite Sonoran Mexican food and each time, people came back thankful we did.
+Wondering which place we are talking about?
+Ever in Phoenix then try Rosita.

 - Do not try to bring extra people if you haven’t paid for them.
 Most host will charge per person.
 If you bring more than what was on the listing, then they can cancel your reservation or send an invoice for the extra cost.